Thesonofmann/100-days-of-java/README.md

 //StudentsCount does not increase beyond 1
 Day 21: 9/26/2023: Java Interface: Just like abstract, methods of an interface does not have a body and is inherited using the keyword implements.
 JAVA enum(Enumeration): special class for grouping constant(unchangeable variables) variables in the enum class can be used in a switch statement
 Day 22: Java Scanner Input, LocalDate and Time.
-How to use DateTimeFormatter
+How to use DateTimeFormatter Day 23: 9/28/2023: ArrayList(how to lop, sort, change elements of an arrayList and more)